midonet/midonet/docs/rest-api-specification.md

 - A router port and a bridge port
 - A router port and a bridge
 - A bridge port and a bridge port
-- Two Bridges, as long as just one of the two peers has a vlan-id assigned.
-The Bridge owning this port will act as a Vlan-Aware Bridge, PUSH'ing and POP'ing vlan-ids as frames traverse this port.
+- Two Bridges, as long as just one of the two peers has a VLAN ID assigned.
+The Bridge owning this port will act as a VLAN-Aware Bridge, PUSH'ing and POP'ing VLAN IDs as frames traverse this port.

 It contains the following fields: